 4.2 The submitter will be notified of the selection status (accepted / rejected) until 8th of September through the submission platform or via email.

-4.3 If selected the screening copy of the film must arrive at the festival office no later than the 1st of October.
+4.3 If selected the screening copy of the film and the following list (see point 5 below) must arrive at the festival office no later than the 1st of October.

 5 ADDITIONAL MATERIAL

 In addition to a screener file you are asked to submit the following